 The current concept of stakeholder capitalism, which calls for companies to serve the interests of all stakeholders, is flawed.
 Most companies merely pay it lip service.
-If companies are to build back better and create value for society after the pandemic, stakeholder capitalism must become workable and real.
+If companies are to create value for society, stakeholder capitalism must be workable and real.

-A major flaw is the absence of a practical criterion for deciding how to allocate resources across conflicting stakeholder interests.
+A major first flaw is the absence of a practical criterion for deciding how to allocate resources across conflicting stakeholder interests.
 Consumers call for lower prices while employees want higher compensation; shareholders demand dividends while society calls for pandemic aid.
-The confusion caused by competing interests at multilateral organizations, like the United Nations, is a warning of what will happen to companies if they truly adopt stakeholder capitalism as currently defined.
+The confusion caused by competing interests at multilateral organizations, like the United Nations, is a warning of what will happen if companies truly adopt stakeholder capitalism as currently defined.

 Before short-term shareholder capitalism invaded boardrooms, companies were run in the interests of their owners, founders, or families.
 These interests were mainly long-term, except during periods of ownership crisis.
 The perennial health of the company was the overriding criterion for deciding how to deal with conflicting stakeholder interests.
 Apart from robber-barons with monopoly positions, this meant rewarding customers, employees and the community to improve the company’s long-term performance.

-Executives must mobilize as many stakeholders as possible with a shared strategic purpose and win-win initiatives that increase the long-term value of the company.
-These stakeholder relations cannot be PR gestures; developing a culture that supports them requires committed and effective change management, as well as additional rewards.
+Companies today that create value for a broad set of stakeholders focus rigorously on creating long-term value for their shareholders.
+They mobilize mobilize as many stakeholders as possible with a shared strategic purpose and initiatives that are a win both for stakeholders and long-term shareholders.
+These stakeholder relations are not PR gestures.
+Developing a supporting culture requires committed and effective change management, as well as additional rewards.

-For example, Chobani, the U.S. yogurt maker has compacts with its consumers, employees, and communities where it operates, to drive environmentally friendly growth, including for some, the distribution of ownership shares.
+For example, Chobani, in the pursuit of long-term shareholder value has compacts with its consumers, employees, and communities where it operates, to drive environmentally friendly growth, including for some, the distribution of ownership shares.

-Reduce ESG risks by avoiding the exploitation of weak stakeholders
+Third, reduce ESG risks early on by avoiding the exploitation of weak stakeholders

-Companies that are serious about stakeholder capitalism should use the long-term value of the firm as the incentive to avoid exploitation and convert weak stakeholders into value creators.
-The Dutch company, DSM, has done so for more than a century.
-Now a €20 billion biotech and ESG champion, it converted the environment from a potential victim to a focus of sustainable value creation by remunerating its executives with bonuses and stock options tied to sustainability goals.
+Companies that are serious about stakeholder capitalism should use the long-term value of the firm as the incentive to avoid exploitation and convert weak stakeholders into value creators early on.
+DSM has worked with and avoided the exploitation of its workers or local communities for more than a century.
+Now a €20 billion biotech and ESG champion, it recently converted the environment from a potential victim to a focus of sustainable value creation by remunerating its executives with bonuses and stock options tied to sustainability goals.

 Yet, many large companies will continue making stakeholder capitalism an oxymoron.
 They will exploit weak stakeholders where they can get away with it, the way big tech calmly monetizes consumer data and buys out emerging competitors.

-To reduce the exploitation of weak stakeholders, the related ESG risks for shareholders must be more immediately apparent and increased.
+To get companies to reduce the exploitation of weak stakeholders, the related ESG risks for long-term shareholders must be more immediately apparent and increased.
+The impact on long-term shareholders is key, because they play a critical economic role investing in the most promising value-creating companies.
 Standardized reporting of ESG risks backed up by legal sanctions for deception would help investors penalize companies that systematically expose them to high risk.
 Politicians must have the courage to cross the political divide and take action to increase the immediate penalties for extracting value from weak stakeholders, including the environment.
 Too many companies need the threat of penalties to get them to reduce their ESG risks.